prafulldeshmukh/rest-app-api/README.md

   It's deploy & build all apllication which u mentioned in dockerfile Python, Django & Django restframework

- 5. After successfully build you have to run the command for .yml file
+ 5. After successfully build you have to run the command for .yml file (Imp Step)

     $ sudo docker-compose build

  6.Make service up and running in docker-container

     $ sudo docker-compose up

  7.Use the below API on command prompt

    $ curl http://localhost:8000/getMacDetails/44:38:39:ff:ef:57

     user will get the output of mac address & company name with json resposne OR
     On Web browser

     $http://<your server ip>:8000/getMacDetails/44:38:39:ff:ef:57

    Response Output:
    {"mac_address": "44:38:39:ff:ef:57", "companyName": "Cumulus Networks, Inc"}

  8. Added validation part if u enter wrong mac address with jsonresponse
  9. API will be consume through below URL
     $http://<your server ip>:8000/getMacDetails/44:38:39:ff:ef:57